 In the long term, healthy eating combined with regular exercise can improve your overall health, quality of life and reduce your risk of developing other illnesses such as diabetes and heart disease.

-You may hear about ‘special diets’ for people diagnosed with cancer, however there is no scientific evidence that women diagnosed with breast cancer need to follow a special diet or eat particular foods to prevent the cancer returning.
-It is recommended that women with breast cancer follow the same dietary guidelines that are recommended for all Australian adults.
-These guidelines can be found in BCNA’s Healthy eating and breast cancer booklet or at eatforhealth.gov.au.
+You may hear about ‘special diets’ for people diagnosed with cancer, however there is no scientific evidence that people diagnosed with breast cancer need to follow a special diet.
+It is recommended that people with breast cancer follow the same dietary guidelines that are recommended for all Australian adults.
+These guidelines can be found at Eat for Health.